valkyrie-fnd/valkyrie/README.md

 ### Custom tasks

 Valkyrie uses [Task](https://taskfile.dev/) as a task runner, e.g. for building the application.
 To use the tool please refer to its [installation](https://taskfile.dev/installation/) page.

+> **Note**: Windows users are recommended to use PowerShell.
+Custom tasks may be used for build purposes, etc.
+To run most of these in Windows you need to have installed [wsl](https://www.microsoft.com/store/productId/9P9TQF7MRM4R) to enable `bash`.
+Another helpful tool is [Chocolatey](https://chocolatey.org/), which can be used on windows to install other programs, like Task.

 A `Taskfile.yml` is located in the project root which describes custom tasks that can be run for the project.